Module 14: Profiling

 Why Profile First

 Optimization without measurement is guessing.
-You might spend days optimizing the wrong bottleneck, achieving minimal speedup while the real problem goes untouched.
-Profiling reveals ground truth: where time and memory actually go, not where you think they go.
+You spend a week speeding up a layer that wasn’t on the critical path while the real bottleneck sits untouched.
+Profiling replaces intuition with ground truth: where time and memory actually go, not where you assumed they did.

-Consider a transformer model running slowly.
-Is it the attention mechanism?
+Take a slow transformer.
+Is it attention?
 The feed-forward layers?
-Matrix multiplications?
+Matrix multiplication?
 Memory transfers?
-Without profiling, you’re guessing.
-With profiling, you know.
-If 80% of time is in attention and it’s memory-bound, you know exactly what to optimize and how.
+Without numbers, you’re picking randomly.
+With numbers, you might find that 80% of time is in attention and it’s memory-bound — and now you know to reach for FlashAttention rather than a faster matmul kernel.

 Timing Operations